sukhjitsehra/LaTeX/README.md

     sudo apt-get install jabref

 If this is not the case for your distro, you need to download the file JabRef-X.X.jar (where X.X is the JabRef version you want) from http://www.jabref.org/#downloads .
 To run it, open a terminal and type:

     java -jar $DIR/JabRef-X.X.jar

 where $DIR is the directory where you placed the jar file, and JabRef-X.X.jar is the name of the jar file.

-On Computers with Microsoft Windows OS
+On computers with Microsoft Windows OS
 -------

 The simplest way of installing JabRef on Microsoft Windows is by downloading the